Table of Contents

 - Anti-diarrheal drugs – slow gut transit and decrease diarrhea

-- Anti-anxiety medications – relieve pain and improve the changes in bowel habit
+- Anti-anxiety medication – relieve pain and improve the changes in bowel habit

-- Antidepressants – can reduce the intensity of pain signals going from gut to brain
+- Antidepressants – reduce the intensity of pain signals going from gut to brain.

 Routine checks with your gastroenterologist are part of IBS management.
-However, there might be times when a visit to your physician might be necessary in between these visits.
+However, there might be times when a visit to your general practitioner might be necessary between these visits.

 - Weight loss